-This most recent data is according to the findings in the 2021 Lancet Countdown report, subtitled “Code red for a healthy future.”
+This most recent data is according to the findings in the 2022 Lancet Countdown report, subtitled “Health at the mercy of fossil fuels.”

 The annual report, published in the medical journal The Lancet, is an international collaboration of leading researchers from 43 academic institutions and United Nations agencies tracking climate change and its intersection with 44 global health indicators.

 The report is published annually in advance of the United Nations Conference of Parties, where the world’s governments come together to review emissions reductions and how to address the increasingly worrisome impacts of climate change, including those on health.
 An accompanying U.S. policy brief highlights trends in these indicators relevant to the United States.